 This is really personal preference as the canals are there all year round and most hire companies hire boats all year round too.
 However, there are positives and negatives to all seasons.

-We did our hire in July, the middle of summer but we only had a hand full of warm times and no rain.
+For our Ultimate UK Canal Boat Adventure we did our hire in July, the middle of summer but we only had a hand full of warm times and no rain.
 Most days were cloudy or raining and it was rather miserable driving the boat in the rain.
 However, the weather is obviously not something you have any control over other than you have more chance of warmer and sunnier weather in Summer than in Winter but no guarantee.
 The facilities, services and boats are set-up for all year round as there are many people who live on Narrow Boats.

 The positives of doing a Winter, Spring or Autumn hire would be they are most likely cheaper and there would be less boats on the canal network.
 The summers are very busy and sometimes there are lines of boats waiting for their turn at the locks.
 In saying that, locks may be more strenuous in the winter as the chance of them not being set in the right direction for you, making it more work.